usc-isi-i2/kgtk/docs/install.md

 If you don't use Conda, or if you run into problems, see these [instructions](https://git.skewed.de/count0/graph-tool/-/wikis/installation-instructions).

+### Download the English Model of SpaCY

+After installing KGTK from pip or GitHub, you may need to download the SpaCY English model:

+`python -m spacy download en_core_web_sm`

 ## Building a Docker Image

 You can build a local Docker image after installing KGTK from GitHub.